acs2405/LSysGen/README.md

 set initial_heading = 90    # (optional, defaults 0) This property sets the initial heading in degrees that the turtle will have.
 0 heads east.
-90 heads north set rotation = 30           # (optional, defaults 12) This property sets the angle rotation in degrees that is used in rotations (- and + chars) set line_width = 0.02       # (optional, defaults 0.1) This property sets the line width of F and G draw characters, relative to the line length (0.02 is a line width of 0.02 per 1 pixel of line length, so if the line is 100px long, its width will be 2px)
+90 heads north set rotation = 30           # (optional, defaults 12) This property sets the angle rotation in degrees that is used in rotations (- and + chars) set line_width = 0.02       # (optional, defaults 0.1) This property sets the line width of F and G draw characters, relative to the line length (0.02 is a line width of 0.02 per 1 pixel of line length, so if the line is 100px long, its width will be 2px) set background = "#FFBB00"  # (optional, defaults "transparent") This property sets the background color of the SVG
 ```

 You can also define any other property you want, and use them in the expressions of parametric rules.